Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Northbrook Middle School has experienced high teacher attrition each year due to various factors (teachers transferring within and out of district, teachers leaving the profession, life circumstances).
-Root Cause: Northbrook Middle school has failed to create a culture of continuity and retention with the existing staff, along with a deteriorating induction program for new staff.
+Root Cause: Northbrook Middle School has failed to create a culture of continuity and retention with the existing staff, along with a deteriorating induction program for new staff.

-Problem Statement 2: Northbrook Middle School teachers lack the efficacy to meet the diverse needs of the students.
-Root Cause: Northbrook Middle School teachers have not received the necessary support with pedagogical strategies and classroom management practices to meet the students' ever changing needs.
+Root Cause: Northbrook Middle School teachers have not received the necessary support with pedagogical strategies and classroom management practices to meet our students' everchanging needs.

 Family and Community Engagement